 Your asthma may be triggered by respiratory infections.
-If you start to have symptoms, take your asthma medicines as instructed by your provider.
-Look for respiratory symptoms such as nasal stuffiness, runny nose, cough, or sore throat.
+If you start to have symptoms, take your asthma medicines as directed by your provider.
+Look for respiratory symptoms, such as nasal stuffiness, runny nose, cough, or sore throat.

 Very cold or hot weather can make symptoms worse.

 Stay indoors when it is very cold, hot, windy, or humid outside.